DaWelter/h264decoder/readme.md

 delivers.
 Furthermore flexibility to incorporate the decoder in larger python programs in various ways is desirable.

-The code might also serve as example for libav and boost python usage.
+The code might also serve as example for libav and pybind11 usage.

 Files